jackyzha0/quartz/content/Optimization/Tools/Raycast.md

 ---
 title: Raycast
 ---

-Raycast to launcher, który niemal w całości zastąpiło mi [[Optimization/Tools/Alfred]] oraz w dużym stopniu zastępuje [[Optimization/Tools/Keyboard Maestro]].
+Raycast is a launcher that has almost entirely replaced [[Optimization/Tools/Alfred]] and largely replaces [[Optimization/Tools/Keyboard Maestro]].

-Jego największą zaletą dla mnie jest:
+Its biggest advantage for me is:
-- szybkość działania
+- speed
-- estetyczny interfejs
+- aesthetically pleasing interface
-- genialne API umożliwiające tworzenie rozszerzeń w JS / TS / Node.js oraz wykorzystania AppleScript i Bash.
+- An ingenious API for creating extensions in JS / TS / Node.js and the use of AppleScript and Bash.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CUBp9sHayh4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>